Should You Use a Humidifier or Dehumidifier?

-While there are a number of different types of humidifiers, they work in essentially the same manner.
-They add moisture to your room by releasing an invisible mist into the air.
-Various types of humidifiers do this in slightly different ways.
-For instance, an evaporative humidifier uses an internal fan to pull air from the room into the unit.
-Then, it saturates the air with moisture, and sends the moist air back out into the room.
+Humidifiers vary in type, but all have the same outcome – releasing mist into the air, adding moisture to the room.
+An evaporative humidifier pulls air from the room into the unit, dampens it, and then releases the moist air back into the room.
 Ultrasonic humidifiers use an ultrasonic vibrating diaphragm that forces tiny water droplets into the air.

-A dehumidifier works by drawing air out of a space, filtering the moisture out of that air and then siphoning the air back into the room.
-The moisture collected is stored in a tank that you empty out.
+A dehumidifier strips the air in the room of all it’s moisture and then sends it back out.
+The moisture collects in a tank that is to be emptied out regularly.
 Most dehumidifiers work in one of two ways: by refrigeration or absorption.
 Refrigeration-type dehumidifiers work by using an electric fan to suck warm air through a grille, while absorption-type models draw the air through a desiccant material and push it back out.

-It is best to ask an HVAC expert to inspect your home so they can recommend if a humidifier or dehumidifier is better suited for your requirements, since they have extensive knowledge of both systems.
+Not sure which would best benefit your space?
+Ask an HVAC expert to inspect your home so they can recommend if a humidifier or dehumidifier is better suited for your needs!